-Limited partnership investments, excluding certain real estate limited partnerships recorded at fair value, are generally reported on a one-quarter lag, therefore our year-to-date limited partnership results through March 31, 2015 are comprised of partnership financial results for the fourth quarter of 2014.
-Given the lag in reporting, our limited partnership results do not reflect the market conditions of the first quarter of 2015.
+Limited partnership investments, excluding certain real estate limited partnerships recorded at fair value, are generally reported on a one-quarter lag, therefore our year-to-date limited partnership results through June 30, 2015 are comprised of partnership financial results for the fourth quarter of 2014 and the first quarter of 2015.
+Given the lag in reporting, our limited partnership results do not reflect the market conditions of the second quarter of 2015.
 Cash contributions made to and distributions received from the partnerships are recorded in the period in which the transaction occurs.